UConn vs Iona Players to Watch - First Round

 Iona's Last Game

-Iona won its most recent game versus Marist, 76-55, on Saturday.
-Daniss Jenkins starred with 27 points, plus five boards and two assists.
+Iona won its previous game versus Marist, 76-55, on Saturday.
+Daniss Jenkins led the way with 27 points, plus five boards and two assists.

 |Name